 Every night, as part of an evening routine, I recommend doing a clean up of your kitchen so that you wake up and don’t feel behind.
 Make sure the dishes are loaded and sink empty, take out any trash, and wipe down all the counters.
 And the less stuff you have out, the quicker and easier it’ll be to get it clean!

 As you go through organizing your kitchen, make sure you celebrate all of the small wins you have!
-It won’t happen overnight but if you use your time wisely, within one month you can have transform your entire kitchen into a place you love that doesn’t stress you out!
+It won’t happen overnight but if you use your time wisely, within one month you can have transformed your entire kitchen into a place you love that doesn’t stress you out!

 Want some help getting started?
-Download this 30 day calendar with 15 minute clean up areas that you can tackle each day!
+Download this 30-day calendar with 15 minute clean up areas that you can tackle each day!